Legal Research and Writing

 Thank you for your interest in applying to be a Law Fellow.
 This memo outlines the steps in the application process.
-Applications are due by 5:00 p.m. on Wednesday, April 2nd.
+Applications are due by 5:00 p.m. on Thursday, April 2nd.
 Please put your name on each attachment and fasten them together.
-Interviews will be held from April 15 – 24, 2014.
+Interviews will be held from April 6 -9 and 20 –24, 2015.
 You will be notified of final decisions by May 13.

 I. Law Fellow Course Description

 This unique program offers upper-class students the opportunity to hone their writing and analytical skills.
 In addition, the seminar explores substantive law, learning theory, and rhetoric as applied to legal analysis and legal writing.
-Some of the things you will be doing as a Law Fellow include: attending the Law Fellow Seminar; attending the first-year Legal Research and Writing classes; and writing a substantial document analyzing the law of the spring brief problem.
+Some of the things you will be doing as a Law Fellow include: attending the Law Fellow Seminar;attending the first-year Legal Research and Writing (or Legal Practice: Writing and Analysis) classes;and writing a substantial document analyzing the law of the spring brief problem.
 Law Fellows also write detailed comments on students' written work, receive extensive feedback on those comments from their professor, and meet with students in individual conferences to discuss the students' written work.

 II.
 Prerequisites for All Applicants